ErnestoAPantoja/wordpress-website-aws/README.md

 </p>

 - The next thing that needs to be done is to associate the public subnets with the public route table.
-  - While under the menu for Public Route Table, open the Subnet associations tab and scroll to Explicit subnet associations.
-Click on Edit subnet associations.
+  - While under the menu for Public Route Table, open the <b>Subnet associations</b> tab and scroll to <b>Explicit subnet associations</b>.
+Click on <b>Edit subnet associations</b>.
 Select both public subnets and save the associations.

  <p align="center">
 <img src="https://i.imgur.com/0csGYLF.png" height="80%" width="80%" alt="Step 1-13"/>